RMeurisse/ArduinoCodeCompiler/README.md

 For development we've run it on a variety of Linux and Mac OS X machines.

-For production we are using Ubuntu Server 12.04.
-We know the compiler works perfectly on it, so we suggest you using it as well.

 ## How to install

 Check out the code in any directory you wish